 Border authorities find 52 reptiles hidden in man’s clothing

-SAN DIEGO (AP) — A man who tried to slither past U.S. border agents in California had 52 lizards and snakes hidden in the clothing he was wearing, authorities said Tuesday.
+SAN DIEGO (AP) — A man who tried to slither past U.S. border agents in California had 52 lizards and snakes hidden in his clothing, authorities said Tuesday.

 The man was driving a truck when he arrived at the San Ysidro border crossing with Mexico on Feb.
 25 and was pulled out for additional inspection, U.S. Customs and Border Protection said in a statement.